-Brittney Hogan

-Name of SILC chairperson
+Brittney Hogan Name of SILC chairperson

+Signature

-Signature Date
+Date

-Electronic signature may be used for the purposes of submission, signature must be kept on file by the SILC. but hard copy of
+Electronic signature may be used for the purposes of submission, but hard copy of signature must be kept on file by the SILC.

 Section 9: Signatures

-The signatures below are of the SILC chairperson and at least 51 directors of the centers for independent living listed in section 6.3. indicate that the North Dakota Statewide Independent Living Cour independent living in the state agree with and intend to fully impled content.
-These signatures also indicate that this SPIL is complete submission to the Independent Living Administration, Administration, U.S. Department of Health and Human Services.
-These signatures not and the centers for ment this SPIL's and ready for
+The signatures below are of the SILC chairperson and at least 51 percent of the directors of the centers for independent living listed in section 6.3.
+These signatures indicate that the North Dakota Statewide Independent Living Council and the centers for independent living in the state agree with and intend to fully implement this SPIL's content.
+These signatures also indicate that this SPIL is complete and ready for submission to the Independent Living Administration, Administration for Community Living, U.S. Department of Health and Human Services.

-The effective date of this SPIL is October 1, 2020
+The effective date of this SPIL is October 1, 2024

-SIGNATURE OF SILC CHAIRPERSON DATE
+SIGNATURE OF SILC CHAIRPERSON

-Brittney Hogan

-NAME OF SILC CHAIRPERSON

-Dakota Center for Independent Living 2 (011)

-NAME OF CENTER FOR INDEPENDENT LIVING i (CIL)

-SIGNATURE OF CIL DIRECTOR DATE

-Royce Schultze

-NAME OF CIL DIRECTOR

-Freedom Resource Center for Independent Living NAME OF CENTER FOR INDEPENDENT LIVING (CIL)

-SIGNATURE OF CIL DIRECTOR DATE
+DATE

-Angie Bosch NAME OF CIL DIRECTOR

-NAIVIE OF CIL DIRECTOR

-Independence Resource Center for Independent Living NAME OF CENTER FOR INDEPENDENT LIVING (CIL)
+Brittney Hogan NAME OF SILC CHAIRPERSON Dakota Center for Independent Living NAME OF CENTER FOR INDEPENDENT LIVING (CIL)

-MAINL OF CLINTER FOR INDEFENDENT LIVING (CIL)

-SIGNATURE OF CIL DIRECTOR DATE

-Scott Burlingame

-NAME OF CIL DIRECTOR

-Options Interstate Resource Center for Independent Living

-NAME OF CENTER FOR INDEPENDENT LIVING (CIL)

-SIGNATURE OF CIL DIRECTOR DATE

-Randy Sorensen